 What are the Ingredients in Peanut Butter Frosting

 My peanut butter buttercream contains just a few ingredients.

-Buttercream frosting starts with butter.
+Buttercream frosting starts with room temperature butter.
 Always use unsalted butter.
 You can add salt later in the amount perfect for your palate.

 The butter must be at room temperature.
 You should be able to lightly press into it with your finger and leave an indentation.
 It’s too soft if the butter smooshes completely down when you press it.